log-ox/log-ox.github.io/index.md

 -->

 ## Registration
-Are you interested in attending LoGoX?
+Are you interested in attending LoG-Ox?
 Please register with this [form](https://docs.google.com/forms/d/e/1FAIpQLSfrH97fSxo2tpIjR_8VG-XexxB9clVUfqcAZle38dSgHRfclw/viewform?usp=sf_link).

 ## Contact

-For any inquiries or questions about LoGoX, please feel free to get in touch with our organising team.
+For any inquiries or questions about LoG-Ox, please feel free to get in touch with our organising team here.

 ## Organisation ##
 * Jacob Bamberger
 * Alvaro Arroyo
 * Xiaowen Dong
 * Michael Bronstein